ReDD Workshop Information

 At the end of the workshop, you can opt-in to allow anonymised information to be used to contribute to research on digital wellbeing.

-What are the benefits of allowing anonymised data to be used for research?
+What happens to my data if I allow it to be used for research?

 What happens to the results?